 The Trust is exposed to daily cash redemptions of redeemable units and daily margin calls on derivatives.
 It therefore primarily holds investments that are traded in an active market and can be readily disposed.
-Only a limited proportion of its assets are held in investments not actively traded on a stock exchange.

 The majority of the Trust's listed securities are considered readily realisable, as they are listed on the Australian Securities Exchange.